willfindlay/comp4000-experience1/experience1.md

 In this implementation experience, you will be configuring and deploying a simple "hello world" Kubernetes cluster using `minikube`.
 While your cluster is not yet truly "distributed", it behaves just as a real Kubernetes cluster would.
-For more information on Kubernetes configuration, you may wish to consult the [k8s-docs][official documentation].
+For more information on Kubernetes configuration, you may wish to consult the [official documentation][k8s-docs].
 Links to specific documentation items will also be provided as hints later on in this document.